Eve D'Souza

 Eve D'Souza (born 11 March 1979) is a Kenyan media personality, radio presenter and actress.
-She was a radio presenter at 98.4 Capital FM from 2001 until she left in November 2010.
+She is best known for her long-standing career as a radio host on 98.4 Capital FM and for starring as the titular character in the Kenyan comedy sitcom Varshita!, a spin-off of the popular series Auntie Boss!.
+She is also the co-founder of Moonbeam Productions.

 Early life

 D'Souza was born on 11 March, 1979 in Mombasa, Kenya to Andrew and Martina D’Souza.
 She has two siblings, Sharon and Jason D’Souza.
 She attended Loreto Convent and Aga Khan High School, Mombasa.
 She has come here to join Catholic University of Eastern Africa, Nairobi where she attained a Bachelor of Education degree in English and English Literature.
-She is related to Indian actor Genelia D'Souza.

 Personal life

-D'Souza married Simon Anderson on 16 November 2020 in a private wedding.
+In October 2020, D'Souza married her long-time partner, Simon Anderson, in a private civil ceremony.
+Following their marriage, the couple relocated to Dubai, United Arab Emirates, where she continued to work on online content creation and remote production for Moonbeam.

+D'Souza is also known for her resilience and advocacy.
+In interviews, she has spoken openly about surviving a horrific carjacking and sexual assault in 2005 when she was 25.
+By sharing her journey through trauma and counseling, she has served as an advocate for mental health and women's safety in Kenya..